 The Builtmore Estates can not be seen from the road, but once you make it past the admissions gate with your tickets in hand, you can visit the estate grounds and will have full access to the buildings.
 There are also shops, a vineyard and restaurants located on the premises.

 It would have been nothing to have spent an easy $500.00 in a short three to four hour window.
 We kept our money, took a few snap shots and quietly made our way to the exit.
 Maybe we’ll come back some other time to visit the Biltmore Estates.

-Beer Stop #1 – The Green Man Brewery
+Beer Stop #1 while house sitting in Asheville – The Green Man Brewery

 If catching something on a whim had ever been a rule of thumb to finding something really interesting then this was the best laid plan.
 The Green Man Brewery popped up right away on the Google search and also came recommended by Keith.
 With point blank directions we pulled up to the brewery in record time.

 We received a very warm welcome walking into this older brew building.
 A handful of customers sat around the bar and the beer maid offered us a sampler board which she would fill with four beers of our choice.
 The guy sitting next to us chimed right up and suggested the 1914, a dark ale.
 We also picked a lighter Maerzen beer and two other dark beers.
 Yum!

 The Green Man Brewery has been decorated with green figures from Yoda to Kermit and the Green Lantern.
 Beyond the bar you could see the inner workings of the brewery itself.
 Tall stainless steel tanks with copper tubing running from them.
 We enjoyed our samples, bought a six pack of the Maerzen to take back with us and bid farewell to our new found friend.
 Find out what beers they currently have on tap, you must be 21 years to enter.